 The lecture portion is in-person with the curriculum posted via Canvas.
-The Lab Activity will be a combination of inperson fieldtrips, field work, and on-line service-learning activities.
-Students must have reliable internet connectivity and technology such as, a computer to access the Zoom government meetings and on-line tutorials.
-Office hours with the instructor will be virtual via Zoom.
+The Lab Activity will be a combination of inperson field trips, government meetings participation, and on-line activities.
+Students must have reliable internet connectivity and technology such as a computer to access the Zoom government meetings and on-line tutorials.